The Earth Tortoise School

 Assistant Infant Guide

 Hello!
 I first encountered Montessori when I was living and working in Germany.
 The family I nannied for had their kids in a Montessori Kindergarten.
 Watching them go through that program showed me how much young children are really capable of.
 I knew then that I would like to work in a Montessori setting someday, and I am so excited that day is finally here !I started working with children just out of high school, first as a nanny for five years, then as an elementary school librarian for the last six years.
 I always knew that babies were the group I really loved working with, even though I had more opportunities to work with older children.
-I look forward to helping your children grow and learn, and building
+I look forward to helping your children grow and learn, and building relationships with them for years to come.

 Lourdes Grey